mvollebregt/angular-starter/README.md

 ### Making ng test work

 The above schematic requires you to run `npm run test` instead of `ng test`.
 To make `ng test` work, install
-@angular/builders/jest and change your angular.json:
+@angular-builders/jest and change your angular.json:

 ```shell script
 npm i -D jest @types/jest @angular-builders/jest
 ```

+In angular.json:

-In angular.json, look for `@angular-devkit/build-angular:karma` and change it to `@angular-builders/jest:run`.
+- look for `@angular-devkit/build-angular:karma` and
+- change it to `@angular-builders/jest:run`.

 ### [Use jest types instead of jasmine types](https://github.com/briebug/jest-schematic/issues/24)

 Fix the types:

-- Change types: ["jasmine", "node"] to types: ["jest", "node"] in tsconfig.spec.json
+- Change types: `["jasmine", "node"]` to types: `["jest", "node"]` in tsconfig.spec.json

 Do not remove @types/jasmine and @types/jasminewd2 from your package.json if you still want to be able to run protractor tests.